 Believe it or not, the simple act of maintaining your home could have an impact on your hearing aids.
 Activities like mowing the lawn, getting rid of leaves, and using snow blowers all produce noises in decibels loud enough to cause hearing damage.
 When you do these things while wearing hearing aids, which amplify the sounds going into your ear, you could be in store for some serious trouble.

 You should never do any of this type of work without some kind of hearing protection, even if you decide to take out your hearing aids during this time.
-One thing you should avoid, as well, is the temptation to drown out the noise of these machines with even louder noise from your headphones – in this case, your just adding noise on top of noise, which is terrible for your ears.
+One thing you should avoid, as well, is the temptation to drown out the noise of these machines with even louder noise from your headphones – in this case, you’re just adding noise on top of noise, which is terrible for your ears.
 If you do plan to stay active and take care of your property while wearing your hearing aids, you should speak with a hearing specialist to determine the right setting.

 Want some help finding the perfect hearing aid for your lifestyle?
 Contact a hearing specialist in your area to get the hearing aid that’s right for you.